untamed-theory/Contrast-Sample-Gradle-Application/README.md

 * Maven 3.3.9
 * Contrast Java SDK(Installed in local maven repo)

-**Note:** you must configure the correct contrastConfiguration settings within the build.gradle file in this project.
+**Note:** you must configure the contrastConfiguration settings from your TeamServer within the build.gradle file in this project.

 ## To run the application
 1. Start MongoDB with mongod See: https://docs.mongodb.org/manual/tutorial/manage-mongodb-processes/